 Flexible work is changing lives & companies!

-In the past, people often had to choose between their personal and professional goals; as sometimes it was too difficult to find balance between the two.
+In the past, people often had to choose between their personal and professional goals; as sometimes it was too difficult to find a balance between the two.
 Now, thanks to recent technological advances, the typical work structure has started to change to meet the needs of employees, benefiting both companies and staff.

 Common types of flexible work